learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ```

 Here, we've created one top-level key, `"articles"`, in our JSON, which points
 to an array.
-This array contains two elements, both of which objects with three
+This array contains two elements, both of which are objects with three
 keys: `"id"`, `"title"`, and `"content"`.
 Our first goal will be to access this
 data.